Naterus/docker-compose-laravel/README.md

 <a href="https://github.com/Naterus/restful-countries/blob/main/LICENSE"><img src="https://restfulcountries.com/assets/images/license-mit.svg" alt="License"></a>
 </p>

 The code in this repo runs [https://restfulcountries.com](https://restfulcountries.com) open source laravel application on nginx using a shell script (launch.sh).

 The shell script checks for docker and docker-compose installations and installs them if not found.Then creates and runs nginx,mysql php image using docker-compose.

-The installation of docker and docker-compose via launch.sh is only tested for ubuntu machine, if you are on windows, ensure to manually install docker toolbox and docker-compose before running the launch script.
+The installation of docker and docker-compose via launch.sh is only tested for ubuntu machine, if you are on Windows, ensure to manually install docker toolbox and docker-compose before running the launch script.

 To  check if you have docker installed, open terminal and type
 ```bash